Skip to main content

 Why the concentration matters

 The economics of bespoke jewellery depend on this geography.
-A commission that involves a natural emerald-cut sapphire, a platinum bezel setting, a hand-engraved inner shank, and a London hallmark can be started on a Monday and collected the following Friday - because every specialist involved is within a ten-minute walk of our workshop.
+A commission that involves a natural emerald-cut sapphire, a platinum bezel setting, a hand-engraved inner shank, and a London hallmark can be started on a Monday and collected the following Friday, because every specialist involved is within a ten-minute walk of our workshop.
 Courier a stone across London and you add a day.
 Courier it to Birmingham and you add three.
-For urgent commissions - engagement rings for proposals booked three weeks out, eternity rings needed for an anniversary next month - Hatton Garden's density is the difference between possible and not.
+For urgent commissions, engagement rings for proposals booked three weeks out, eternity rings needed for an anniversary next month, Hatton Garden's density is the difference between possible and not.

 What it means for the pieces we make